MajorBreakfast/animated-pages/README.md

 ## Development
 To get your development environment set up, clone this repository and run `npm install`.

+Bug reports, feature proposals and pull requests are welcome!

 ### Visual Studio Code
 Install the `lit-html` extension to get syntax highlighting for the `` html`...` `` templates strings in JavaScript.
 (Note that this project does not use lit-html itself)